The Stuckeman Center for Design Computing (SCDC) is holding its Flash Symposium on September 23 and 24 in the Jury Space at the Stuckeman School.

 Social VR in Design – Virtual Reality (VR) has got 50 years old since the invention of the Head Mounted Display.
 But VR can be understood beyond these individual headsets and become Social.
 This talk will address the use of Social VR as design, research and pedagogical tool in architecture and design disciplines.

-Andrew Hieronymi Assistant Professor of New Media at the School of Visual Arts at Penn State University.
-His recent work focuses on the sensation of movement in digital games.
-He creates interactive installations emphasizing the physical relationship between player(s) and interface during the act of playing.
-He has talked and exhibited internationally in art venues and media festivals.
-He will be taking us through the first steps on writing code with PROCESSING.
+Andrew Hieronymi’s work focuses on the sensation of movement in digital games.
+He creates interactive installations emphasizing the kinesthetic learning experience involved during the act of playing.
+He has talked and exhibited internationally in art venues and media festivals and is an Associate Professor of New Media at the School of Visual Arts at Penn State University.

 The Penn States Center For Immersive Experiences will present what is available at the university and how we can get involved.